eclipse-iceoryx/iceoryx/iceoryx_posh/doc/chunk_header.md

     - shall we change this back to just specifying the full chunk size?
     - shall we add an option to specify the custom header size and the payload alignment?
 - is it necessary to store a flag in `ChunkHeader` if a custom extension is used?
+    - we could maintain a list of known header IDs or ranges of IDs similar to `IANA` https://tools.ietf.org/id/draft-cotton-tsvwg-iana-ports-00.html#privateports
+    - the IDs could be stored in the `ChunkHeader` and everything with an ID larger than `0xC000` is free to use
+    - to make this somewhat save, the `ChunkHeaderHook` must be mandatory with e.g. a `virtual uint16_t getId() = 0;` method which will be called in the `ChunkSender`
 - do we want to store the version of the custom extension in the `ChunkHeader`, similarly to `m_chunkHeaderVersion`
 - for record&replay the custom header is totally opaque, which might lead to problems if e.g. a timestamp is stored in the custom header and needs to be updated for the replay
+    - if we maintain a list of known custom header IDs and also store the custom header version, a record&replay framework could implement the required conversions